Capital Connection (TV programme): Previous hosts and anchors

 On 4 January 2016, due to CNBC International's cutbacks at its London operations, Capital Connection was permanently reduced to a single location in Singapore, with Jegarajah as its solo anchor.
 This was the first time that the show did not have an anchor based in London.

 On 3 October 2016, Pauline Chiou, who had previously anchored The Rundown since its 31 March 2014 debut, replaced Sri Jegarajah as anchor after the latter was elevated to CNBC Asia's Senior Correspondent.

 On 3 July 2017, Nancy Hungerford, who was previously a correspondent and relief anchor in CNBC Europe, joined CNBC Asia and rejoined the programme as an anchor, replacing Chiou.

 From 30 October 2017 until the end of March 2018, when Europe was not on DST, the show was expanded to two hours, starting at 5am CET.
 This was the first time that live programming had been broadcast during this hour as previously the hour had been filled by a showing of Fast Money on a six-hour tape delay or by pre-recorded programmes.
 The show was once again expanded to two hours on 29 October 2018, and again on 28 October 2019, again with Europe not on DST.

 On 16 April 2018, Hadley Gamble, who was previously a Middle East-based correspondent with CNBC Europe, joined the show as its European anchor.
 She is based from the network's newly opened studio in Abu Dhabi, with Hungerford still based in Singapore.
 On 4 February 2019, Matthew Taylor, who was previously a Sydney-based correspondent, moved to the network's Singapore Exchange studio and replaced Nancy Hungerford as anchor there, with Gamble still based in Abu Dhabi.

+On 3 January 2023, Dan Murphy replaced Matthew Taylor following the latter's departure from CNBC.
+Murphy is based at the Dubai International Financial Centre in Dubai, which replaced Singapore as the second primary location for Capital Connection.
+Therefore, the program now originated from Dubai and Abu Dhabi.

+Murphy became solo anchor in May 2023 after Gamble departed CNBC following a sexual harassment claim she filed against NBCUniversal CEO Jeff Shell that led to his ouster.

+On 4 April 2025, Capital Connection aired its final show.
+It was replaced on 7 April 2025 by a new program, Access Middle East, also anchored by Murphy.